scalalandio/chimney/docs/docs/supported-transformations.md

     it.

-    However, Chimney is **not** limited to `case class`-to-`case class` mappings and you can target **every** class (with a public constructor) as if it was a `case class`.
+    However, Chimney is **not** limited to `case class`-to-`case class` mappings and you can target **every** class (with a public constructor) as if it was a `case class` and read every `val` from source as if it was a case class field.

 The obvious examples are `case class`es with the same fields: